Indian Institute of Management Bodh Gaya: MBA (Hospital & Healthcare Management)

 The MBA in Hospital & Healthcare Management is a two-year, full-time residential program offered by IIM Bodh Gaya.
 Admission to the program is conducted annually through the Common Admission Test (CAT).
 The curriculum is structured into six terms over the two years, with the first year dedicated to core courses.
 In the second year, students can choose elective courses from two specialization tracks: "Hospital Management" and "Healthcare Management."
 At the end of the first year, students have the opportunity to engage in an industry immersion program lasting 4 months.
 Additionally, in the 5th term, students participate in a community project that involves conducting a field study to understand various public health issues and effectiveness of public health schemes run by the government.

 Ph.D.
 Program In Management

 The Doctoral Programme in Management at IIM Bodh Gaya is a 5-year full-time residential program offered by IIM Bodh Gaya.
 The program aims to train researchers, thinkers, and academic professionals in the field of management.

 Student Exchange Program

-IIM Bodh Gaya is one of the top B-schools in India and has further strengthened its position through meaningful and mutually beneficial collaborations with different esteemed institutions around the globe.
-This step was taken with the intention of providing the students with a broader and better view of strategic development in the global era by responding effectively to rapid changes in the social, economic, legal, technological, cultural, and political environments.
-IIM Bodh Gaya has collaborated with ESC Clermont Graduate School of Management (France), Montpellier Business School (France), Alba Graduate Business School (Greece), SolBridge International School of Business (South Korea), Instituto de Estudios Superiores de Administración (Venezuela), the University of Florence (Italy), Universidad De Monterrey (UDEM, Mexico), and few more under process.
+IIM Bodh Gaya has collaborations with different institutions around the globe.
+This was intended to provide students with a view of strategic development in the global era by responding to changes in the social, economic, legal, technological, cultural, and political environments.
+IIM Bodh Gaya has collaborated with ESC Clermont Graduate School of Management (France), Montpellier Business School (France), Alba Graduate Business School (Greece), SolBridge International School of Business (South Korea), Instituto de Estudios Superiores de Administración (Venezuela), the University of Florence (Italy), Universidad De Monterrey (UDEM, Mexico), and others.